 Molds particularly like to grow on wallboard, damp wood, fabrics, leather, and paper products.
 They can also grow on concrete or the dirt on windows or window frames.
 Food products, particularly vegetables, fruits, and breads provide a good place, also.
 It spreads by producing spores that can become airborne when disturbed directly or by air currents.
 These spores end up on surfaces where they grow.

-Vinegar is a mild acid which can kill 82% of mold species.
+If you’re wondering if vinegar kills mold, that is an affirmative.
+Vinegar is a mild acid, which can kill 82% of mold species.
 However, it also has the advantages of being natural and safe.
 Vinegar is non-toxic and doesn’t give off dangerous fumes like bleach does.
 It’s sometimes used along with baking soda when cleaning up a mold problem since vinegar kills different species of mold than baking soda.

 Hydrogen peroxide kills mold effectively on many materials such as clothes, floors, bathrooms fixtures, walls and certain items such as kitchen appliances.
 Being a bleaching agent, it can also help fade the stain that mold leaves behind.

 *Always remember to spot test hydrogen peroxide on the material before cleaning to make sure it won’t fade the material colors.